Phosphorus – Occurrence, Properties, Uses, Effects

 - Phosphorus is easily located on the periodic table at position fifteen, just below nitrogen (N).

-- Phosphorus can also be found in fireworks, fertilisers, and baking powder.
+- Phosphorus can also be found in fireworks, fertilizers, and baking powder.

 - Phosphorus is also utilised in steel manufacturing.